coderjoe/coderjoe.github.com/_posts/2007-07-23-setting-up-an-nds-homebrew-tool-chain-in-linux-and-mac-osx-ok-windows-too.markdown

 ---
 layout: post
 title: Setting up an NDS Homebrew tool chain in Linux and Mac OSX!
 (Ok...
 Windows too...)
 wordpress_id: 86
 wordpress_url: /archive/2007/07/23/setting-up-an-nds-homebrew-tool-chain-in-linux-and-mac-osx-ok-windows-too/
 comments: true
 categories:
-- coding
+- programming
 tags:
-- projects
 - nintendo-ds-homebrew
 - tutorial
-- libnds
-- devkitpro
-- devkitarm
 ---

 > **UPDATE:** Given the updates made in the DevkitPro project since this article was written, it is quite out of date.
 For Linux, there is a little bit of hope!
 Commenter Namoul has created an installer script which can be used to get your development environment up and running.
 Find it here: [http://lmn.mooo.com/projects/devkitpro-sh](http://lmn.mooo.com/projects/devkitpro-sh)

 Well, I realize I had promised to give instructions for both Windows and Linux, but as it turns out, the instructions for Windows are so simple it's almost laughable.

 Are you windows users ready?